unbit/uwsgi-docs/Spooler.rst

 You could use the :doc:`Caching <caching framework>` or :doc:`SharedArea` to exchange memory structures between spoolers and workers.

 Python (uwsgidecorators.py) and Ruby (uwsgidsl.rb) exposes higher-level facilities to manage the spooler, try to use them instead of the low-level approach described here.

+When using a spooler as a target for a uWSGI signal handler you can specify which one to route signal to using its ABSOLUTE directory name.